costinchelu/DOCS/Maven.md

     </plugin>
 ```

 After, we want to set <packaging>jar</packaging>.
-Using "single" goal of the *assembly plugin* we can package into our jar, all of dependencies, the resulting target being 2 jar files, one with dependecies and other without:
+Using "single" goal of the *assembly plugin* we can package into our jar, all of dependencies, the resulting target being 2 jar files, one with dependencies and other without:
 `mvn clean package assembly:single`

 We can run the jar file from command line by getting to the file location (or including relative path) and: